bdshahab/in-app-purchasing-by-crypto/README.md

 By using the method in this program, you can make in-app purchases using cryptocurrencies.

-This program is written in Godot game engine 4.0 and in GDScript language: https://godotengine.org
+This program is written in Godot game engine and in GDScript language:
+(Godot version: 4.0)
+https://godotengine.org

 User only have limited time(for example: 10 min) to register payment.
 Otherwise, it will be close.